Start point - (1) Wanthwaite (NY

 Glenridding, with the Hartsop Fells beyond.
 We think it looks

 icily cold in the winter light.
-A steady climb for about another
+A brooding shot.

 15 minutes, and we were at the summit cairn of Common Fell.
-From

-section that Dad passed a young couple, the only other walkers he
+It was along this section that we passed a young couple, the only other walkers we

-saw to speak to all day.
 Presently the path bent round left to

 Brown Hills was next,

-required is much closer.
 So after just a short walk, with again

-We now had to get back
+"We now have to get back

 Directly opposite

-was exactly where we needed to be to rejoin the original Birkett
+where we had descended, there was a stile over the wall.
+"This is exactly where we need to be to rejoin the original Birkett

-walk up regained the car.
 Dad had done quite well keeping his

 trousers clean up to this point, but the last part through the

-Park was very boggy, so they needed yet another wash.
+Park was very boggy, so they needed yet another wash!
 This was

 extremely understanding!

-This is another area
+"Well, that is another area

-How etc.
+How etc."

 Dad was hungry now, so